 An estimated 85% of all clinical trials will experience delays, with 94% being delayed by over a month.1 The financial impact can be massive, costing between $600,000 - $8 million every day.2

 Besides the immediate impact on clinical trial budgets, delays can impact the long-term profitability of a drug by reducing its patent window.
-Estimates vary, and are contested, but whether measured in pounds, euro or dollars, the amount of money lost in clinical trials delays is in the billions, increasing by up to 157% between 2008-2013.3,4
+Estimates vary, and are contested, but whether measured in pounds, euro or dollars, the amount of money lost in clinical trials delays is in the billions, and increasing year on year.3,4

 While it’s important to recognise the financial implications of delays, there are some human implications too.
 Hold ups may place an unnecessary and unwanted burden on patients, which could lead them to exit trials, further exacerbating the problem.
 And delays in getting drugs to market means delayed treatments, potentially effecting patient outcomes.